CDRayn/binny/README.md

 ## License

-`binny` is free and open source software licensed under the MIT license.
-For further details please refer to the `LICENSE.txt` file or [here](https://opensource.org/licenses/MIT).
+`binny` is free and open source software licensed under version 3.0 of the GNU Lesser General Public License.
+For further details please refer to the `COPYING` file or [here](https://www.gnu.org/licenses/lgpl-3.0.en.html).

 ## How to Contribute